 With our empowering people.
-Award (epA), we identify ingenious technological solutions that are fit for purpose: improving basic services for people in developing regions.
+Award, we identify ingenious technological solutions that are fit for purpose: improving basic services for people in developing regions.
 In addition to a demonstratively useful technological innovation that helps people, it is important that the products and solutions have a locally-viable business model that creates jobs and provides people with long-term perspectives.
 Our international empowering people.
-Award jury has joined expert teams from development collaboration and technology to assess the societal impact of more than 1,600 solutions from all over the world based on a clear set of criteria.
-Around 80 of these are available in our database.
+Award jury has joined expert teams from the global south as well as the from the development collaboration and technology sector to assess the societal impact of more than 1,600 solutions from all over the world based on a clear set of criteria.
+Around 50 of these are available in our database.

 Spreading good ideas: adaption and knowledge transfer

 Many locally-developed technologies also have the potential to improve living conditions in other places.
-Other technologies were specifically created by organizations with widespread implementation in mind.
-In any case, successful implementation in a new place requires local adaptation and sharing experiences.
+For a successful dissemination of the technologies in several countries of the Global South, a close monitoring and knowledge exchange on local conditions is necessary to embed the solution in the local context.
 In workshops offered through our empowering people.
 Network, we provide points of contact for technology and knowledge transfer.
 We offer inventors of technological solutions opportunities to advance their organizations.